nuhaaaaaaa24/SignBridge/README.md

 The demo for this application can be viewed at https://signbridge-pzm3.onrender.com/

+The documentation for this applicatiom can be viewed here: https://signbridge.readthedocs.io/en/latest/

 ## How to run this application locally
 To run this on a local development server, you will need to set the environment variables defined in config.py.